In This Article

 - Botanical Name: Aglaonema commutatum

-- Common Name: Aglaonema and Chinese evergreen
+- Common Name: Aglaonema, Chinese evergreen

 - Plant Type: Evergreen perennial

-- Mature Size: 20 inches tall
+- Mature Size: 20 inches high

-- Sun Exposure: Bright, indirect light
+- Sun Exposure: Low to bright, indirect light

 - Soil Type: Peat-based potting soil

-- Soil pH: 5.6 to 6.5
+- Soil pH: 5.6–6.5

-- Toxicity: Mildly toxic
+- Toxicity: Toxic to people; toxic to pets

-Keep your plant's soil just barely moist but not wet and avoid allowing the soil to dry out completely.
-Generally, your plant will need watering more frequently in the spring and summer and less in the winter, so check the soil moisture regularly.
+Keep your aglaonema plant's soil just barely moist—but not wet—and avoid allowing the soil to dry out completely.
+Generally, it will need watering more frequently in the spring and summer and less in the winter, so check the soil moisture regularly.

-Best Growing Conditinons for Aglaonema Plant
+Best Growing Conditions for Aglaonema

 Pot your aglaonema in standard potting soil.
 Like pothos and heartleaf philodendron, aglaonema can also be kept in a clear container of water.
-If using this method, add a bit of charcoal to the water and feed the plant once per month with just a drop of houseplant fertilizer.
+If using this method, add a bit of charcoal to the water, and feed the plant once per month with just a drop of houseplant fertilizer.

-There are more than 100 varieties to choose from: cultivars like Red Peacock, George's Ruby, or Harlequin have splashes of pink and yellow, and Anyanmanee has bright pink leaves speckled and edged with just a bit of green.
+There are more than 100 varieties of aglaonema to choose from.
+Cultivars like 'Red Peacock', 'George's Ruby', and 'Harlequin' have splashes of pink and yellow, while 'Anyanmanee' has bright pink leaves speckled and edged with a bit of green.

-How to Propagate Your Aglaonema Plant
+How to Propagate Aglaonema

 Aglaonema is very easy to propagate in water or in soil via stem cuttings.
 You'll get the best results with propagation done during the warm growing season.
 Here's how:

 Step 4: If using the soil method, fill a small plant container with well-draining potting soil.
 Moisten the soil, poke a hole a few inches deep with your finger or a pencil, and plant the cutting in the soil.
 Pat the soil gently around the base of the cutting to secure it.

-Common Growing Problems
+Common Problems With Aglaonema